Transform Your Solar Investment Into an Automated Energy Trading System

 Smart Solar Forecasting

-Integrates with Solcast and BOM weather data to predict solar generation and optimise battery charging schedules.
+Energy Manager relies on solar and weather forecast data from Solcast and BOM to predict solar generation and optimise battery charging schedules.

 Comprehensive Dashboard